Trump hails trade pact with Canada, Mexico as win for U.S. workers

 It would then be submitted for approval by the U.S. Congress, currently controlled by Republicans.

-Even if Democrats win back the House of Representatives, the pact’s provisions on autos, labour rights, environmental rules, dairy and currency manipulation are likely to appeal to many in the party who have opposed traditional Republican trade deals that have been more favourable to businesses than workers.
+Even if Democrats win back the House of Representatives, the pact’s provisions on autos, labor rights, environmental rules, dairy and currency manipulation are likely to appeal to many in the party who have opposed traditional Republican trade deals that have been more favorable to businesses than workers.

 U.S. Senator Joni Ernst of Iowa, a top farming state, praised the agreement in a tweet on Monday: “Our farmers need stability and access to markets.”